7targets/7targets-docs/_posts/2021-06-14-how-to-update-mismatched-names-and-email-addresses-at-scale.md

 ## Step-6

-To edit the selected row
+To edit the upload file

 Click on 'Edit lead name'